obsidian-tasks-group/obsidian-tasks/docsv2/advanced/notifications.md

 ---

-Warning
-{: .label .label-yellow}
+> [!warning]
-The output of the "Create or Edit Tasks" command will not put the due date directly behind the reminder date where Reminders wants it.
+> The output of the "Create or Edit Tasks" command will not put the due date directly behind the reminder date where Reminders wants it.
 You must fix this manually if you want to use the Reminders "defer" command;
 **otherwise (as of August 2022), using the Reminders "defer" command will overwrite all information between the ⏰ and 📅 emoji!**
 See [this issue in Reminders to check the current status](https://github.com/uphy/obsidian-reminder/issues/100).